 AMERICA’S TRADE POLICY AND IMPORTS

-Let’s begin by looking at how US trade policy has changed over time and how it compares with that of other affluent countries.
-Policies to reduce imports include tariffs (taxes on imposes), quotas, restrictions, and regulations.
-Figures 2 and 3 show two measures that combine these various policies, one available since 1995 and the other only since 2011.
+How has US trade policy changed over time and how does it compare with that of other affluent countries?
+Policies to reduce imports include tariffs (taxes on imports), quotas, restrictions, and regulations.
+Figures 5 and 6 show two measures that combine these various policies, one available since 1995 and the other only since 2011.
 They suggest that America’s trade policy openness is similar to that of most other rich nations, and that it’s gotten somewhat more open in recent decades, but not dramatically so.

 So the United States doesn’t have a policy approach to trade that is notably more open than that of other rich countries.
 Nor do we import more; on the contrary, we import less.
 And despite the rise in imports from China since 2000, America hasn’t experienced an unusually large surge in imports overall, neither compared to the past generation as a whole nor relative to other affluent nations.